cybersec-BestPractices/cybersec-RemoteComputing/docs/cyberSec-checklist.md

 	- [ ] verify for https connections and SSL certificates

-   - [ ] do not plug any type of devices of unkown origin or source, e.g. USB-devices, etc.
+   - [ ] do not plug any type of device of unkown origin or source, e.g. USB-devices, memory sticks, memory cards, etc.

    - [ ] use a password manager, do not store passwords in plain-text and use a different password for each service